drduh/YubiKey-Guide/README.md

 The `user.email` option must match the email address associated with the PGP identity.

 To sign commits or tags, use the `-S` option.
-GPG will automatically query YubiKey and prompt for a PIN.

-To authenticate:

 **Windows**

-Run the following commands:
+To configure authentication:

 ```console
 git config --global core.sshcommand "plink -agent"